Pandora: Documentation en: Data Presentation/Visualization

-To delete a stored combined graph, please click on 'Reporting' and 'Custom Graph'.
-It's the location in which all stored graphs are listed.
-Please click on the trash icon on the graph's right side to delete it.
+To delete a stored combined graph, click on Reporting > Custom Graph.
+It is where all stored graphs are listed.
+Click on the trash icon on the graph's right side to delete it.

-2.4.5 Graph containers
+1.4.5 Graph containers

-- Defining as many containers as we want.
+- Defining as many containers as desired.